 In 1988, SWWHS adopted a Humanities program that provides an interdisciplinary core curriculum.
 The humanities approach launches students on a quest to find personal meaning from their studies; it provides the framework for academic rigor by requiring the study of primary sources and their contexts, and by exploring the interrelationships of ideas, events and persons across academic discipline.

 While the school has changed somewhat from its original mission, it has maintained its core vision to remain an exemplary model of academic excellence in the District of Columbia Public School System.

-The District of Columbia Public Schools describes the SWW as “…a demanding alternative college preparatory program that seeks to foster independence and creativity.”
+The District of Columbia Public Schools describes the SWWHS as “…a demanding alternative college preparatory program that seeks to foster independence and creativity.”